modin-project/modin/docs/usage_guide/advanced_usage/modin_logging.rst

 users have 20MB worth of Modin API logs, they can expect to find ``trace.log.1`` and ``trace.log.2`` in the ``.modin/logs/job_<uuid>`` directory.

 **Developer Warning:** In some cases, running services like JupyterLab in the ``modin/modin`` directory may result in circular dependency issues.
-This is as a result of a name conflict between the ``modin/logging`` directory and the Python ``logging`` module, which may be used as a default in such environments.
+This is due to a naming conflict between the ``modin/logging`` directory and the Python ``logging`` module, which may be used as a default in such environments.
 To resolve this, please run Jupyterlab or other similar services from directories other than ``modin/modin``.

 Usage examples